mrperson2015/my_demo_project/README.md

 # my_demo_project
-A fun little project that plays with small datasets using different technologies like sql, spark and postgres amonth others
+A fun little project that plays with small datasets using different technologies like sql, spark and postgres amongst others.

 # To Run
 1. Clone (this) repo ```git clone https://github.com/mrperson2015/my_demo_project.git```